 Dylan Vaughn is CEO and Founder of Ordinary Experts.
 After graduating from Stanford University in 1999 with a B.S. in Symbolic Systems, Dylan co-founded an internet start-up as CTO.
 After raising venture capital, building a team of twelve and launching a product, his start-up was acquired by Boston-based Student Advantage in 2000.
 After working in Boston for a few years, Dylan relocated to San Diego, leading software teams for several SaaS companies and digital agencies.

 Dylan started working with AWS in 2008, building scalable infrastructures for companies like MTV, YouTube, and Hasbro.
 Dylan also has built several SaaS products on AWS.
 Dylan founded Ordinary Experts in early 2015 to help companies innovate and grow on AWS.

-When not working on infrastructure automation, Dylan enjoys spending time with his wife and two sons, developing open-source robots for people with disabilities as part of Robomakery, helping to run the San Diego Robotics Club, sailing in Mission Bay with Challenged Sailors San Diego, and playing pool at his local pub.
+When not working on infrastructure automation, Dylan enjoys spending time with his wife and three children, developing open-source robots for people with disabilities as part of Robomakery, helping to run the San Diego Robotics Club, sailing in Mission Bay with Challenged Sailors San Diego, and playing pool at his local pub.

 Product Management Lead

 Ben graduated in 2002 from Carnegie Mellon University with a degree in Information Systems.
 Beginning his career as an application developer, he gravitated towards project management as a way to leverage technical skills and build strong ties between business stakeholders and technical teams.